Vish0906/WikiPlot_Scraper/README.md

-# 🎬 WikiPlot Trivia Generator
+# 🎬 Wikipedia Plot Question Generator

 This script fetches the plot of a Telugu movie from Wikipedia and uses the LLaMA-3 model with a Groq API Endpoint to generate unique trivia questions based on the plot.